Anti-Inflammatory Diet Plan →

 Jump to Recipe

-However, I know cooking (and eating) salmon can be a bit intimidating, especially for those who don’t particularly love fish.
+I know cooking (and eating) salmon can be a bit intimidating, especially for those who don’t particularly love fish.
 So, before we jump into recipes like Baked Salmon with Roasted Red Pepper Sauce or Maple Bourbon Glazed Salmon (both of which I highly recommend), I thought I’d ease us into things by teaching you all how to make salmon cakes!
-In my humble opinion, they’re the perfect kid-friendly option for appetizers, dinners, and more.
-The best part is, they’re so tasty you won’t even remember they’re good for you, and the kids will be excited to eat them!
-Score!
+They’re so tasty you won’t even remember they’re good for you, and the kids will be excited to eat them too!

 3 salmon patties stacked on top of each other